EmericDavid/deej-Mereci/README.md

 You can find the arduino sketch [here](./arduino/deej-5-sliders-vanilla/deej-5-sliders-vanilla.ino).

-You will also need this library [Simple5641AS](./arduino/library/Simple5641AS.zip).
+You will also need this library [Simple5641AS](./arduino/Simple5641AS.zip) that you will need to import inside the arduino IDE.
 It's a modified version of this repo of [adrian200223](https://github.com/adrian200223/Simple5641AS/tree/main)

 ## Slider mapping (configuration)